jwblangley/docs/Linux/Ubuntu/README.md

 * [Manipulate `sources.list`](#managing-installed-programs) to remove any software that was disabled by the upgrade and **make a note of which**

 ---

 * `apt update` should now run without any errors or warnings
 * Reinstall those that were removed

+## To Automatically Mount Drives on Boot
+Use `gnome-disks`
+1. Select partition -> Edit Mount Options
+2. Turn off "user session defaults"
+3. Select "Mount at system startup"
+4. Fill in other fields as desired (including mount point)
+5. reboot

 ## To Turn On/Off Mounts From Appearing in the Dock
 ```bash